-The gas meter has been removed, however, could be reinstated.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas supply installed.
+The gas meter is located in an external box.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
 Visible pipework is made with copper and PVC materials.
-The bathroom is fitted with a white suite containing a WC, wash hand basin, bath and shower cubicle with mixer shower.
+The bathroom is fitted with a white suite containing a WC, wash hand basin and bath with electric shower over.
 A stainless steel sink unit is fitted within the kitchen.
 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an oil fired, Grant central heating boiler located within an external cupboard.
-I understand this was recently installed.
+There is a gas fired, Potterton Promax central heating boiler located within the hall cupboard.
 This supplies a system of steel panel radiators throughout the property.
 The boiler also supplies the domestic hot water.
 The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
-The oil tank serving the system is located in the rear garden.
+There is an electric fire within the living room.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main sewer.
-Fire, Smoke and Burglar Alarms Visually inspected.